dmitrecic/conways-game-of-life-js-v1/README.md

 Conway's game of life, implementation in pure JavaScript (one two-dimensional array) Author Dragutin Mitrecic 2019.

-Check it here in action:
+Check here to see it in action: https://jsfiddle.net/6dvsuyhf/
-https://jsfiddle.net/6dvsuyhf/